• Skip to primary navigation

 The above list of herbs for tea was written by Australia’s leading stress Specialist Natasha Zervaas.

 Natasha is the Founder of the Green Secrets Holistic Health Clinic and School and is a degree qualified Naturopath and Health Coach specializing in Adrenal fatigue (stress and anxiety).
-Natasha is also a transformational course creator with her signature program “The Stressed-less Woman Project” and an Amazon and Kindle published author of the book “Intrepid Women”, as well as a speaker, workshop facilitator, and creator of Nourish – organic whole body tonic tea.
+Natasha is also the creator of Nourish – organic whole body tonic tea.

 Which is your favorite from the above list of herbs for tea?
 Did you make yourself a herbal tea?
-Tag @plantbasedfolk on Instagram to be featured via stories.
-Leave a ⭐⭐⭐⭐⭐ star rating on the recipe card below
+I'd love to know!
+Leave me a comment below with a ★★★★★ rating or tag @plantbasedfolk on social media.

 homemade fresh herbal tea in a pot